axeldima10/axeldima10.github.io/content/en/authors/admin/_index.md

 ---

 Self-taught and curious, my interests are software development and data science.
-I particularly like working with technologies like : PHP using Symfony Framework, Python and Java.
+I particularly like working with technologies like : WordPress, PHP using Symfony Framework, Python and Java.

-I am currently working as a freelancer at Freelance Informatique, I participate in volunteer projects and I help people and companies develop new applications and maintain existing applications in PHP using Symfony Framework.
-I am comfortable with Java and Python languages.
-I speak French and have a good English level.
+I am currently working as a freelancer, I participate in volunteer projects and I help people and companies develop new applications using WordPress or in PHP using Symfony Framework.